 All pupils with identified SEND will have Multi Element Plans (MEP) clearly setting out targets and any provision made that is additional to and different from usual classroom provision.
-For pupils with EHCPs, provision will meet the recommendations on the plan.
-Strategies for increasing pupil's progress will be recorded in an MEP including information on:
+For pupils with EHCPs or other external support, provision will meet the recommendations on the plan.